kacperpasnik/Calculator-Python/README.md

 # Calculator-Python
-Windowed calculator made in Python
+Windowed calculator made in Python using tkinter libray